writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

-This documentation page provides guidance on customizing the **RocketDoc Embedded UX** component's styles using CSS variables.
+This documentation page provides guidance on customizing the **RocketDocument Embedded UX** component's styles using CSS variables.
 By leveraging these variables, Rocket Lawyer partners can align the user interface with their brand's visual identity, creating a consistent and cohesive user experience.

+## Customizing the Embedded UX Component

+To tailor the **RocketDocument Embedded UX** Component to match your brand's look and feel, follow the steps below:

+1. **Submit Your Style Preferences**:
+   - Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSddJPPg0onclKYf2IIyRehCYwlTtlcogXXXxo0ZlwtZLd3ZZQ/viewform?fbzx=5836941555539130795) with your desired styles, including colors, logos, and button corner radius.

+2. **Create a Request in the Partner Portal**:
+   - Once your style preferences are ready, submit a customization request through the [partner portal](https://rocket-lawyer.atlassian.net/servicedesk/customer/portal/10).

+These steps will ensure that the **RocketDocument Embedded UX** reflects your brand’s identity and provides a consistent user experience across your platform.

 ## Supported CSS Properties

-The **RocketDoc Embedded UX** component supports a range of CSS properties that can be customized.
+The **RocketDocument Embedded UX** component supports a range of CSS properties that can be customized.
 These properties control various aspects of the user interface, including colors, fonts, and spacing.
 Below is a list of customizable CSS variables along with their default values.

 ### Interview Form Styles